 - Complete the application. - Submit your official college entrance exam scores.
-G4H accepts the SAT and ACT. - Submit your high school transcript (see instructions below). - Also send official transcripts from any college courses taken so we can evaluate how they may transfer to G4H.
+PNWCC does not require the SAT or ACT for admissions. - Submit your high school transcript (see instructions below). - Also send official transcripts from any college courses taken so we can evaluate how they may transfer to PNWCC.